 The Lifesavers of Kibra

 During crises, people prefer stories of the miraculous rescues and escapes, acts of heroism, bravery and selflessness.
-Rarely does anyone focus on the grim, monotonous, and challenging aspects of disaster response.
+Rarely does anyone focus on the grim, monotonous,

 During crises, people prefer stories of the miraculous rescues and escapes, acts of heroism, bravery and selflessness.
-Rarely does anyone focus on the grim, monotonous, and challenging aspects of disaster response.
+Rarely does anyone focus on the grim, monotonous,

 I am writing this after being deeply disappointed at the Boyz II Men concert held in Nairobi on Saturday, June 10.
 Deeply disappointed is the